Training Large Language Models To Reason In Parallel With Global Forking Tokens: Experiments

-\textbf{Baselines.} All of our baselines use Qwen2.5-32B-Instruct as their base model, and only train on the 1k questions.
-Our baselines include two groups: \textbf{(Single-Target {$\triangle$})} models trained with one trace per question and \textbf{(Multi-Target {$\bigstar$})} models trained with four traces per question.
+\textbf{Baselines.} Our baselines include two groups: \textbf{(Single-Target {$\triangle$})} models trained with one trace per question and \textbf{(Multi-Target {$\bigstar$})} models trained with four traces per question.
 For \textbf{(Single-Target)}, we include s1.1-32B \citep{muennighoff2025s1_simpletesttime}, which uses 1k DeepSeek-R1 traces.
 We also fine-tuned an \sftoss baseline that trains only on the 1k GPT-OSS traces with high reasoning effort, as these traces achieved the highest correctness on the 1k questions based on an evaluation by Claude 3.5 Sonnet comparing each attempt against the reference answer.
-For \textbf{(Multi-Target)}, we use our s1k-4mixed-reasoning to fine-tune \sftmixed\xspace using standard SFT with one $\standardthinktag$ token, duplicating each question and treating the four traces as four individual data points.
+For \textbf{(Multi-Target)}, we use s1k-4mixed-reasoning to fine-tune \rebuttal{\sftmixed-tags\xspace using standard SFT, where each question is duplicated for its distilled traces and $\thinktagi$ is sampled without replacement for each duplicate}, treating the four traces as four individual data points.
 We also include Multiverse-32B \citep{yang2025multiverse}, which prompts Gemini 2.5-Pro \citep{Google:Gemini2.5Pro2025} to transform 1k sequential CoTs into parallel CoTs as their training data.